nyanpasu64/spectro2/README.md

 spectro2 is written in Rust, performs frequency-domain analysis (FFT) on the CPU, and renders an image on the GPU using wgpu.

+## Download

+Pre-built Windows and Linux (untested) development binaries are available from [GitHub Actions](https://github.com/nyanpasu64/spectro2/actions), which requires logging into GitHub.
+If you are not logged in, you can download binaries through [nightly.link](https://nightly.link/nyanpasu64/spectro2/workflows/rust/master) (which creates temporary direct links to GitHub Actions binaries).

 ## Building

 Clone the repo and run `cargo run`. `cargo run --release` will not generate debug info, and may or may not produce a slightly faster binary.